bigcommerce/dev-docs/docs/api-docs/getting-started/webhooks/about-webhooks.md

 }
 ```

-BigCommerce will send the specified headers when making callback requests to the destination server - this allows webhook destination URIs to be secured via basic authentication.
+BigCommerce will send the specified headers when making callback requests to the destination server - this allows webhook destination URIs to be secured with basic authentication.

 ## Troubleshooting